15 Top-Rated Beaches on the Oregon Coast

-Four miles north of Brookings and marking the southern end of the Samuel H. Boardman Scenic Corridor, Lone Ranch Beach is an easily accessible shoreline with a variety of natural features to explore.
+Lone Ranch Beach is four miles north of Brookings and marks the southern end of the Samuel H. Boardman Scenic Corridor.

 To the north of the beach and visibly present on clear days, the grassy Cape Ferrelo beckons in the coastal breeze.
 Visitors can take a short walk to the top of the prominent headland from the picnic area.

 Short Sand Beach is popular with surfers, photographers, sunbathers, and families looking to use the elevated picnic space that overlooks the ocean.
-Surrounded by two prominent headlands, Short Sand Beach and the extending Smugglers Cove feel wild and remote, even with potable water and restrooms nearby.
+And thanks to the surrounding headlands, Short Sand Beach and the extending Smugglers Cove feel wild and remote, even with potable water and restrooms nearby.

 For extra recreational options, hiking trails head north and south from Short Sand Beach up and over the challenging headlands.
 The encompassing state park also features several hiking trails that navigate an inland temperate coastal rainforest.